-Frozen Fish & Frozen Seafood Displays in Grocery Store & Fish Market Cabinets
+Frozen Fish and Frozen Seafood Displays in Grocery Store and Fish Market Cabinets

 Even frozen packages of fish and assorted seafood should look and smell fresh.
 Frozen fish fillets or steaks should be white or pink depending upon the species, while whole fish should have brightly colored or metallic scales and red or pink gills.

 Yellow and green wavelengths are the most damaging wavelengths in the visible spectrum, and their predominance in regular fluorescent lighting can distort the natural colors of fin fish and seafood and make ice beds look green or yellow.
 Promolux fluorescent lamps and LEDs emit a more balanced range of wavelengths, which results in true color displays.

 Decomposition of Frozen Retail Fish and Seafood Displays